LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 #### Status for released code

-This section remains valid for folks using released code, v3.14.2 or earlier, which used the always-connected method for Bluetooth between the phone and pod.
+This section remains valid for folks using released code, v3.14.2 or earlier, which used the *keep-connected* method for Bluetooth between the phone and pod.
 The new methods under test, which connect on demand, provide reduced frequency for 203 faults.

 People who have boxes that fail early find most Pods in that box fail early.